AppMaintainers/beloved-projects/README.md

 # Beloved Projects
-An application where users are able to see different projects uploaded by others, also give give feedback by commenting or reviewing them.
+An application where users are able to browse different projects uploaded by others, and also give feedback by commenting or reviewing.
 #### Built With
 - [Ruby on Rails](https://rubyonrails.org/) - Core framework
 - [PostgreSQL](https://www.postgresql.org/) - Used for development database
 ## Getting Started
-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
+This is an example of how you may give instructions on setting up your project locally.
+To get a local copy up and running follow these simple example steps.
 ### Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 #### Linux or macOS